tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-01-26-electric-tables.md

 Finally - what if Electric Tables wasn't just about saving, but about publishing too?

 It's frustrating to me that most CMSs don't really handle tabluated data.
-I'm using a static site so it's even worse but even on this site I do things like maintain a list of books in a YAML file format:
+I'm using a static site so it's even worse but even on this site I do things like maintain a list of [books](https://tomcritchlow.com/wiki/books/books-read/) or [music](https://tomcritchlow.com/wiki/music/music-discoveries/) in a YAML file format:

 ![](/images/yaml-ugh.png)